-- Match the profile of its assets and liabilities, taking account of the risks inherent in the business; - · Maintain sufficient, but not excessive, financial strength to support new business growth and satisfy the requirements of its policyholders and its regulator, the PRA; - Retain financial flexibility by maintaining sufficient liquidity; and - Allocate capital efficiently, applying it to support value-adding growth and repatriating excess capital to its shareholder through dividends.
+- Match the profile of its assets and liabilities, taking account of the risks inherent in the business; - Maintain sufficient, but not excessive, financial strength to support new business growth and satisfy the requirements of its policyholders and its regulator, the PRA; - Retain financial flexibility by maintaining sufficient liquidity; and - Allocate capital efficiently, applying it to support value-adding growth and repatriating excess capital to its shareholder through dividends.

-Own Funds are monitored via forecasts over a three year planning horizon.
+Own Funds are monitored via forecasts over a ten year time horizon including a three year detailed plan.
 A number of stress and scenario tests are used to enable the Company to understand the volatility of its earnings and capital requirement, and therefore manage its capital more efficiently.